Asquera/elasticsearch-workshop-book/src/ilm/deletion.md

 One common task in a log-based Elasticsearch infrastructure is to keep logs for a certain amount of time, e.g. 30 days.
 The Curator can be used to automatically delete older indices.

-> **❗️** in case the XPack functionality is available, check out the [index lifecycle management](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html) documentation of Elasticsearch on how to use index lifecycle policies.
+> In case the XPack functionality is available, check out the [index lifecycle management](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html) documentation of Elasticsearch on how to use index lifecycle policies.

 ## Configuration

 Set up the `config.yml` to communicate with the Elasticsearch cluster.
-Check the [example `config.yml`](curator.html#configuration) on how to the configuration file needs to be defined.
+Check the [example `config.yml`](curator.html#configuration) on how to set up the configuration file.

 ## Action

-The Curator provides a [delete_indices](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/delete_indices.html) action to delete indices.
+The Curator provides a `delete_indices` action to delete indices, see [Curator documentation](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/delete_indices.html) for more details.
 The basic structure of this action is:

 ```yaml
 action: delete_indices